 The Pensions Team is working closely with the County Council's Legal Services to reduce the current number of outstanding admission agreements, particularly those which have been outstanding for the longest period.
-Following the recent appointment in August 2016 of specialist legal services under the LGPS framework from Squire Patton Boggs, it is anticipated that the number of historic cases will now be able to be addressed utilising this resource.
-The number of outstanding admission agreements has reduced since the last quarter, which has decreased the number of employers in the 'Red' category.

-Ideally admissions agreements would be in place prior to the commencement of service contracts, however this is not regularly the case in practice, as employee details (for transferring staff) can only be confirmed at the point the contract commences.
-This means that there will likely always be a number of admission agreements outstanding, however it does not remove the focus from reducing the current number outstanding.

-A targeted action plan has been developed, and attached at Appendix D outlining the status, and actions being taken to resolve outstanding admission agreements.
-In addition to this, a number of potential measures are being investigated with the Fund's legal advisor Squire Patton Boggs with regard to incentivising admitted bodies to complete and seal their admission agreements within reasonable timeframes.
-Following legal advice around feasibility, Pension Board will be presented with the options available to review and recommend to Pension Committee.
+Ideally admissions agreements would be in place prior to the commencement of service contracts, however this is not often possible, as employee details (for transferring staff) can only be confirmed at the point the contract commences.
+This means that there will likely always be a number of admission agreements outstanding, however the time for clearing and processing new admissions is now targeted at around six months.
+A targeted action plan has been developed, and attached at Appendix D to the report outlining the status, and actions being taken to resolve outstanding older admission agreements.
+In addition to this, a number of potential additional measures have been put to the Fund's legal advisor Squire Patton Boggs for comment, in regards to incentivising admitted bodies to complete and seal their admission agreements within reasonable timeframes.
+Following receipt of legal advice around feasibility, Pension Board will be presented with the options available to review and recommend to Pension Committee.